 Skilled Guidance For Divorce Modifications

-Divorce agreements are not necessarily set in stone.
-The law recognizes that people’s circumstances can change and sometimes it might be necessary to modify certain terms of a divorce decree, specifically orders for child or spousal support, or child custody.
-At Mathers Law Offices, LLC, our attorney can let you know how your agreement may be modified or how to challenge an ex’s request for modification.
+Divorce and custody agreements are not necessarily set in stone.
+The law recognizes that people’s circumstances can change and sometimes it might be necessary to modify certain terms of a decree, specifically orders for child or spousal support, or child custody.
+At Mathers Law Offices, LLC, our attorney, Chris Mathers, can let you know how your agreement may be modified or how to challenge an ex’s request for modification.

 Changing A Divorce Agreement